 How to Sous Vide Maple Glazed Carrots

-- Fill a large pot or pot or container with water and place in your sous vide (make sure the water level is correct for your sous vide).
-Turn on and set to 195 degrees and press start to begin heating.
+- Fill a large pot or pot or container with water and place it in your sous vide (make sure the water level is correct for your sous vide).
+Turn it on and set it to 195 degrees and press start to begin heating.

 - Drop in the warmed sous vide water bath and once the water has reached 195 degrees, set a timer for 1 hour.